Sanjayvr310/Mediawiki/README.md

 Creates security groups, log groups, task definitions, load balancers, autoscaling groups, and IAM roles required for ECS service.
 Sets up scaling policies and CloudWatch alarms for autoscaling.
 Uses secrets from Secrets Manager for sensitive data like database credentials.

+STEPS to run:
+1)First create the network stack as it outputs the resources to be used with other stacks via cross stack refrence aws cloudformation create-stack \
+    --stack-name NetworkStackName \
+    --template-body file://vpc.yaml \
+    --parameters ParameterKey=VPCName,ParameterValue=YourVPCName

+2)Run the secrets stack as it also has depencies aws cloudformation create-stack \
+    --stack-name YourStackName \
+    --template-body file://secrets.yaml \
+    --parameters \
+        ParameterKey=AMIVParam,ParameterValue=YourAMIVValue \
+        ParameterKey=AMIOParam,ParameterValue=YourAMIOValue \
+        ParameterKey=AMINCParam,ParameterValue=YourAMINCValue \
+        ParameterKey=UsernameParam,ParameterValue=YourUsername \
+        ParameterKey=PasswordParam,ParameterValue=YourPassword

+3)Run the service.yaml as the rds needs the security group created from here(cross stack).This Ec2 should have created in network stack to avoid this dependency aws cloudformation create-stack \
+    --stack-name YourStackName \
+    --template-body file://service.yaml \
+    --parameters \
+        ParameterKey=KeyName,ParameterValue=YourKeyName \
+        ParameterKey=DesiredCapacity,ParameterValue=2 \
+        ParameterKey=NetworkStackName,ParameterValue=YourNetworkStackName \
+        ParameterKey=MaxSize,ParameterValue=3

+ Make sure you have the AWS CLI configured properly with the necessary permissions to create CloudFormation stacks

+This stack has been tested and deployed in three aws regions and in the **output_images** folder can see the ouputs and the mediawiki up and running.Also kindly refer the **mission_mediawiki** file in the root dir for the steps followed to accomplish and also refer **next_steps** file for what can be done to this arch to improve the efficiency